selecto-elixir/selecto_test/README.md

 Note that Aggregates view does not work right now

-This app provides a liveview
+This app provides 3 live views:

+ - / the component interface to edit / run queries
+ - /aggregates a test view only of aggregates
+ - /detail a test detail view